JackieBoyBlue/GroceryEmissionTracker/README.md

 pip install pipenv --user
 ```

-- Then run the following in the app's base directory:
+- Then run the following in the base directory:
 ```
 pipenv install
 pipenv shell